amitgarg/apps-flow-bookmarks/README.md

 ### Settings

+- `codeNavigator.projectName`
+to configure the project name.
+The default value is `teams-modular-packages`

+- `codeNavigator.tagsDir`
+to configure the directory where the tags file is located.
+The default value is `.vscode`

+- `codeNavigator.appsDir`
+to configure the directory where the apps are located.
+The default value is `packages/apps`

 - `codeNavigator.diagramsDir`
 to configure the directory where the diagrams will be saved.
 The default value is `docs/flows`

-- `codeNavigator.appsDir`
+- `codeNavigator.diagramsType`
-to configure the directory where the apps are located.
-The default value is `packages/apps`
+to configure the type of diagrams to be generated.
+The default value is `gitgraph`.
+Current supported types are
+  - `gitgraph` : generates git graph diagrams
+  - `sequence` : generates sequence diagrams

-- `codeNavigator.projectName`
+- `codeNavigator.showLineNumbers`
-to configure the project name.
-The default value is `teams-modular-packages`
+to configure whether to show line numbers in the diagrams.
+The default value is true

 ### Commands contributed to Command Palette